 GEO is now fully built and its sensitivity is being continuously improved.
-Currently it is within a factor of within 3 of design sensitivity over a significant fraction of its frequency range.
+Currently it is within a factor of 3 of design sensitivity over a significant fraction of its frequency range.

 Four science runs have so far been completed with these new interferometric detectors.
 All have involved the LIGO detectors, three have involved the GEO detector and two had TAMA involvement.
+The TAMA collaboration has completed 9 runs, 2 jointly with LIGO.

 New 'upper limits' have been set on the strength of gravitational waves from a range of sources: coalescing compact binaries, pulsars, burst sources and a stochastic background of gravitational waves [6].
 The fifth science run of the LIGO detectors started on 4th Nov 2005 with GEO having joined for data taking periods from January 2006 and Virgo from May 2007.
-This run is expected to terminate at 0000 UTC 1st October 2007 when the LIGO system will have one complete year of 'triple coincidence' data from all three of its detectors and will be the longest stretch of data taking to date.
+This run is expected to terminate at 0000 UTC 1st October 2007 when the LIGO system will have one complete year of 'triple coincidence' data from all three of its detectors and will be the longest stretch of data taking with interferometric detectors to date.